gaming-SaaS/.github/profile/README.md

-Description of doing the process
+# Description

-##Introduction
+## Introduction

-After receiving the task description, I analyzed the task and put some time to understand how the requested ecosystem must be.
+I analyzed the system and put some time to understand how the requested ecosystem must be.
 The communication, safety, speed, and scalability.

 After I decided to define services and choose tools.